-One of the regulated businesses, SPT, is a transmission network owner.
+One of the regulated businesses, SP Transmission plc ("SPT"), is a transmission network owner.
 The electricity transmission network consists of the high voltage electricity wires that transport electricity from power stations to distribution system entry points or, in certain cases, direct to end users' premises via a national network of high voltage assets.

-The other two regulated businesses are Distribution Network Operators ("DNOS"); SPD and SPM.
+The other two regulated businesses are Distribution Network Operators ("DNOs"); SPD and SPM.
 The electricity distribution networks are regional grids that transport electricity at a lower voltage from the national transmission grid and embedded generators and connect to industrial, commercial and domestic users.